Springfield man arrested after police seize 4,000+ bags of heroin

 SPRINGFIELD, Mass.
-(WWLP) – A Springfield man was arrested after officers recovered over 4,000 bags of heroin while executing a search warrant in the suspect’s car on Tuesday.
+(WWLP) – A Springfield man out on bail for heroin trafficking was arrested again on drug trafficking charges on Tuesday after officers recovered over 4,000 bags of heroin while conducting a search warrant.

-According to the Hampden District Attorney’s Office, 40-year-old Eduardo Oliveras of Orange Street was arrested after police obtained a search warrant for his car and residence.
+According to Hampden District Attorney’s Office spokesman Jim Leydon, 40-year-old Eduardo Oliveras of Orange Street was arrested after police obtained a search warrant for his car and residence.

 While officers and members of the Taskforce executed the warrants, Oliveras was located and detained while in his car on Hampden Street in Holyoke.